solvercube/customscripts/dockerasciidoctor/0README.md

 1. 🔥 Start Docker Desktop.

-2. 🔥 Start a WSL terminal session.
+2. 🔥 Launch a WSL terminal session.

-3. 📁 Ensure your publishing environment is set up:
+3. 📁 If not already done, set up your publishing environment:

    ```
    mkdir -p ~/scripts